East Haddon: Recreation

 The Village Hall, formerly known as the Village Institute, was given to the people of East Haddon in 1914 by Lady Horne, who lived at Priestwell House, in memory of her son.

 During the First World War, the Institute was used as a convalescent home for soldiers and during the Second World War as a day centre for expectant and new mothers from the maternity hospital then at East Haddon Hall.

 In 1985, the Institute was renamed The Village Hall and in 1998 was renovated.
 It now provides a meeting place for local groups and the Village Society and Bridge Club and hosts coffee mornings, talks, quiz nights, fitness sessions and celebratory sessions for the local community.

 East Haddon War Memorial Playing Fields was established in February 1950.
 The 4.9 acres of open space is used for both sport and leisure and provide a home for Haddon Cricket Club as well as offering a children's play area, two table tennis tables and an all-weather tennis court.
 The Sports Pavilion, built in 1998, is used by the sports clubs and also hosts events, classes and parties.
 The Playing Fields is also the location of the annual Bonfire Night celebrations in November.

+The village hosts an annual open garden day in the spring where several villagers open their private gardens to raise money for the National Garden Scheme.
+Other popular events include seasonal markets and Christmas events at St Mary's Church.
+The Northamptonshire Beekeepers' Association also have an apiary just north of the village.